zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

   - Cloud Gateway and Discovery Service: **enabled**
   - Gateway: **disabled**

-## Onboarding Domain Gateways to the Central Cloud Gateway
+## Onboarding Domain Gateways to the Central Gateway

 The Central Cloud Gateway must onboard all Domain Gateways.
 This can be done dynamically or by static definition.
 We strongly recommend using dynamic onboarding as this onboarding method adapts better to the potentially changing environments of the customer.
 Static onboarding does not provide the functionality to actively monitor the health of specific services (e.g. domain gateways).